NickHeiner/jscodemod/docs/recipes.md

 * Con: You have to handle all transformation logic yourself.

 ### `transformAll()`
-Used for when you need fine-grained control over how files are written, or for when you're integrating with a third-party tool.
+Used for when you need fine-grained control over how files are written, when you're integrating with a third-party tool, or otherwise need a lower-level API.
 For instance:

 ```js
 import { rename } from 'ts-migrate';